cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

     "ontoservice:ServiceTonnage" ||--o{ "om:Mass"  : "ontoservice:hasQuantity"
 ```

-The service agreement will also mandate a service commitment, including the service time, schedule, facility (i.e. the location for service execution) and/or remarks.
+The service agreement will also mandate a service commitment, including the service time, schedule, and/or remarks.

 - It is intended that this commitment does not instantiate any further attributes from their corresponding concepts but stores the repeatable categories.
 A scheduler agent is expected to detect this state and ingest the initial knowledge in Figure 3 to optimise and arrange services with executable details.